+'''

 <portType> <portName>

+'''

 Port declarations can be found in component type definitions.
 The effect of a port declaration is the creation of a new port when a new component of the corresponding type is created.
-The flow graph segment <port-declaration> in Figure 95 defines the execution of a port declaration.
+Furthermore, a port reference is created in the actual scope of the test component.
+In the newly created port reference, the values PORT-NAME and COMP-PORT-NAME are equal.
+The flow graph segment cport-declaration> in Figure 95 defines the execution of a port declaration.

-Figure 95/Z.143 - Flow graph segment <port-declaration>
+Figure 95 - Flow graph segment <port-declaration>